mpalourdio/graalvm-springboot-raspberry/README.md

 # Introduction

-Hey, I am a Raspberry PI enthousiaste!
+Hey, I am a Raspberry PI (and a GraalVM) enthusiast!

 This a sample project to demonstrate how to build a Spring Boot Docker image for `arm64` architecture.
 It produces a `linux/arm64` ready docker image, and can be run on a Raspberry Pi for example.
 In my case, it even runs on a `Raspberry Pi Zero 2 W`, which is insane.